dy-tea/rr-dl/README.md

 rr-dl
 ```

-Search for novels titled "test"
+Search for novels titled `test`
 ```
 rr-dl test
 ```

-Search for novels titled "test" and select all chapters for download
+Search for novels titled `test` and select all chapters for download
 ```
 rr-dl -a test
 ```

-Search for novels titled "test" and prefix chapter titles with index + 10
+Search for novels titled `test` and prefix chapter titles with index + 10
 ```
 rr-dl -I 10 test
 ```

 ## Building
-First install [V](https://vlang.io), then run the following commands (ensure you have added v to PATH using `v symlink`):
+First install the [V programming language](https://vlang.io), then run the following commands (ensure you have added v to PATH using `v symlink`):

 ```
 git clone https://github.com/dy-tea/rr-dl.git